dotnet/AspNetDocs/aspnet/identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity.md

 ---
 uid: identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity
-title: "Overview of Custom Storage Providers for ASP.NET Identity | Microsoft Docs"
+title: "Overview of Custom Storage Providers for ASP.NET Identity - ASP.NET 4.x"
 author: Rick-Anderson
-description: "ASP.NET Identity is an extensible system which enables you to create your own storage provider and plug it into your application without re-working the appli..." ms.author: riande ms.date: 10/13/2014 ms.assetid: 681a9204-462e-4260-9a0b-19f0644d6ad7 msc.legacyurl: /identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity msc.type: authoredcontent
+description: "ASP.NET Identity is an extensible system which enables you to create your own storage provider and plug it into your application without re-working the appli..." ms.author: riande ms.date: 10/13/2014 ms.assetid: 681a9204-462e-4260-9a0b-19f0644d6ad7 ms.custom: seoapril2019 msc.legacyurl: /identity/overview/extensibility/overview-of-custom-storage-providers-for-aspnet-identity msc.type: authoredcontent
 ---